 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-With excellent airline and hotel transfer partners, as well as booking travel through the Chase Travel Portal, you can get fantastic value from Chase Ultimate Rewards points when you have cards like:
+Chase Ultimate Rewards points are easy to love because they’re easy to earn, simple to use and provide plenty of flexible redemption options.
+With excellent airline and hotel transfer partners and the option to book travel through the Chase Travel Portal, you can get fantastic value from Chase Ultimate Rewards points when you have travel credit cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® or Ink Business Preferred℠ Credit Card.

-How to Earn Chase Ultimate Rewards Points
+How to earn Chase Ultimate Rewards points

 Here are all the cards that earn Chase Ultimate Rewards points:

 |Ink Business Preferred℠ Credit Card||80,000 Chase Ultimate Rewards points after spending $5,000 on purchases within the first three months of opening your account.||Read our Chase Ink Business Preferred review.|

 |Chase Sapphire Preferred® Card||60,000 Chase Ultimate Rewards points after spending $4,000 on purchases within the first three months of opening your account.||Read our Chase Sapphire Preferred review.|

 |Chase Sapphire Reserve®||50,000 Chase Ultimate Rewards points after spending $4,000 on purchases within the first three months of opening your account.||Read our Chase Sapphire Reserve review to learn more about all of the card's amazing perks.|

 |Ink Business Cash℠ Credit Card||$500 bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases within the first three months of opening your account.||Read our Chase Ink Business Cash credit card review.|